Type Of Indian Jewelry

 The jewelry which is not in mainstream production and of which the mode of production is no longer popular is known by the name of ‘Antique Jewellery.’

-Bead art in India is five thousand years old and dates back to the time of Indus Valley Civilization.
+Bead art in India is five thousand years old and dates back to the time of the Indus Valley Civilization.
 People of that civilization used to make beads out of gold, silver, copper, clay, ivory, and even wood.
 The excavation carried out, there came out with finished and unfinished beads from the site.

-After looking onto them, one gets amazed at the wonderful sense of beadwork and jewelry at that time.
+After looking at them, one gets amazed at the wonderful sense of beadwork and jewelry at that time.
 India is amongst the largest producers of glass beads and particularly, the beads produced in Banaras are exported in large quantities.

-Custom jewelry is personalized jewelry, which a customer gets her made on her interest and fancy.
+Custom jewelry is personalized jewelry, which a customer gets made on her interest and fancy.
 This happens particularly in cases where readymade jewelry does not match the taste of the person.

 Custom jewelry gives total freedom to the customer about the specifics.
 She can ask for various personal touches and get everything made as per her ideas.
-In fact, it gives ample space for personal choice and taste to the customer, which is not available in case of readymade jewelry.
+In fact, it gives ample space for personal choice and taste to the customer, which is not available in the case of readymade jewelry.

 Handcrafted from copper and brass the unique Creative Designs copper product range has been inspired by the sights and sounds of Ancient India.
 In buying these products, you are contributing to the continuation of one of India’s most traditional art forms.

-Fashion jewelry is also called costume jewelry, mainly for the reason that it is not made of precious metals and stones, rather lighter and cheaper material is used.
+Fashion jewelry is also called costume jewelry, mainly for the reason that it is not made of precious metals and stones, rather lighter and cheaper materials is used.
 Fashion jewelry is trend-conscious and keeps on changing as per changing needs.